Waco Brothers to bring edgy sound to Jeff Fest the weekend of Aug. 2-4

 Northwest Side resident and band member Jon Langford, who sings and plays guitar, said that the group’s blend of country and punk results in "a fun rock and roll band."

 The group, which has toured the world since being founded in the early 1990s, has made eight studio albums, including "Do You Think About Me?"
 "Great Chicago Fire," "To the Last Dead Cowboy," "Freedom and Weep" and "Going Down in History."
 Langford said that the band’s ‘Jeff Fest’ performance is its only Chicago festival appearance this summer.

-"Do You Think About Me?" from the album of the same name is one of its most popular songs, while "Geronimo" served as background music during a "rather comical" sex scene, as described by Langford, in an episode of the HBO series "Sex in the City."
+"Do You Think About Me?" from the album of the same name is one of its most popular songs, while "Geronimo during a scene in an episode of the HBO series "Sex in the City."

 Before moving to Chicago in 1992, Langford performed in the British punk band the Mekons while living in Leeds, England, but even then he had a passion for country and western music.

 "I always liked Johnny Cash.
 He was very big in Wales (where he grew up)," Langford said.

 Langford said that once in Chicago he became more interested in performing country music and began to realize that country and punk were similar in how the music is played and how the lyrics are written. "(Both) are about real lives," he said.